Road America: Private road course

-After the tragedy at Watkins Glen in 1952, where a child was killed, the U.S. ruled to discontinue motorized contests of speed on public highways.
-This was a major blow for competition auto racing and brought the end of a long-standing tradition.
-This did not permanently stop road racing, however, it did shift it to private courses.
-In 1955, Clif Tufte started what is now known as Road America, in a configuration that has changed little over the past 60 years.
+After the tragedy at Watkins Glen in 1952, where a child was killed, the U.S. discontinued motorized contests of speed on public highways.
+This was a major blow for competition auto racing, ending a long-standing tradition.
+It did not permanently stop road racing but shifted it to private courses.
+In 1955, Clif Tufte started what is now known as Road America, in a configuration that has changed little since.
 The addition of Road America as a private track meant a transition from racing through the streets of tiny Elkhart Lake to racing on a big, wide, dedicated race track.

 Racing at Road America

-Many different racing series have had the occasion to race at Road America.
+Many different racing series have raced at Road America.
 The first was the Sports Car Club of America (SCCA) on September 10, 1955.
 The Road America 500 is a sports car race that was part of different championships, among them the SCCA National Sports Car Championship, the United States Road Racing Championship and the IMSA GT Championship.
 Currently it is a points-paying race of the IMSA SportsCar Championship.
-The Grand Prix of Road America is an open-wheel race that was held as part of the Champ Car World Series and currently it is a part of the IndyCar Series.
+The Grand Prix of Road America is an open-wheel race held as part of the Champ Car World Series.
+It is now part of the IndyCar Series.

-Other notable series have included NASCAR's Grand National (now NASCAR Cup Series) in 1956 and NASCAR Xfinity Series since 2010, CART from 1982 until 2007, Grand-Am Rolex Sports Car Racing Series, CanAm, Trans-Am, AMA, and the SCCA National Championship Runoffs from 2009 to 2013.
-The Stadium Super Trucks began racing at the track starting in 2018; the trucks run a shortened course that bypasses turns 6 to 12, though the full layout is used on the final lap.
+Other notable series include NASCAR's Grand National (now NASCAR Cup Series) in 1956 and NASCAR Xfinity Series since 2010, CART from 1982 to 2007, Grand-Am Rolex Sports Car Racing Series, CanAm, Trans-Am, AMA, and the SCCA National Championship Runoffs from 2009 to 2013.
+The Stadium Super Trucks began racing at the track in 2018; the trucks run a shortened course that bypasses turns 6 to 12, though the full layout is used on the final lap.

 Road America also holds a variety of vintage racing events, including the Brian Redman International Challenge, now the HAWK with Brian Redman.